LibreCAD/docs/ref/widgets.rst

 Block List Dock
 ---------------

+The Block List Dock provides the functions to manage blocks and a list of blocks that are active in the drawing.
+Block functions include:

 .. figure:: /images/dock-blockList01.png
     :width: 272px
     :height: 590px
-    :align: right
+    :align: left
     :scale: 67
     :alt: Block List Dock

-The Block List Dock provides the functions to manage blocks and a list of blocks that are active in the drawing.
-Block functions include:

 .. csv-table::
     :widths: 10, 90